ericphanson/AllocArrays.jl/README.md

 ## Design notes

 The user is responsible for constructing buffers (via `AllocBuffer` or the constructors `BumperAllocator` and `UncheckedBumperAllocator`) and for resetting them (`reset!`).
-`BumperAllocator()` is backed by a growable `SlabBuffer`.
+`BumperAllocator()` is backed by a growable `AutoscalingAllocBuffer`.
 To set a fixed buffer, which may be more performant, use `BumperAllocator(bytes)`.

 No implicit buffers are used, and `reset!` is never called in the package.
 These choices are deliberate: the caller must construct the buffer, pass it to AllocArrays.jl to be used when appropriate, and reset it when they are done.